lfanciullo/Fanciullo_etal_2020_dust_mass_systematics/README.md

-This Git repository contains the code and data needed to reporduce the results from "Systematic errors in dust mass determinations: Insights fromlaboratory opacity measurements" (Fanciullo et al. 2020), including figures.
+This Git repository contains the code and data needed to reporduce the results from "Systematic errors in dust mass determinations: Insights from laboratory opacity measurements" (Fanciullo et al. 2020), including figures.

 The scripts perform four different functions: rewriting the original opacity data files into a format that can be used by the rest of the code; use these opacities to create a grid of synthetic SEDs (spectra and photometry); fit the synthetic photometry thus obtained; plot the fit results.
 The rest of this document explains how to do this step-by-step.